Different kinds of Gifts

 Inheritance Tax

-Good financial planning is essential in order to maximise the sum you are able to leave to your loved ones.
-Each individual has a tax-free allowance of £325,000 (correct as of July 2021) before Inheritance Tax at 40% becomes due (plus a further £175,000 if the family home is passed directly to their descendants).
+Good financial planning is essential when deciding what to leave to your loved ones.
+Each individual has a tax-free allowance before Inheritance Tax becomes due, with an extra allowance if the family home is passed directly to their descendants.

-All gifts to charities such as St Peter’s Hospice are deducted from the value of the estate before Inheritance Tax is calculated.
-This means that a gift towards local hospice care can reduce the total amount of Inheritance Tax due.
+All Gifts to charities are deducted from the value of the estate before Inheritance Tax is calculated.
+A Gift towards a charity like St Peter's could also reduce the rate of Inheritance Tax due on the remainder of the estate.

 For more information, please speak to your solicitor or visit the HMRC website.